 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Posen has relatively fewer families with younger children, and/or college students.
 Combined, this makes Posen a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small village, Posen does not have a public transit system used by locals to get to and from work.
+Posen is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Posen has a very low overall level of education: only 6.08% of people over 25 hold a 4-year college degree or higher.
+The citizens of Posen have a very low rate of college education: just 6.08% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Posen in 2022 was $24,350, which is low income relative to Michigan and the nation.
 This equates to an annual income of $97,400 for a family of four.